-Clicking on the Save Tracks tab will take you to the Save Tracks window.
-In this window, you can:Save tracks
+Clicking on the Batch tab will take you to the Batch window.
+In this window, you can:Save tracks for several albums at a time

 VinylStudio can generate files in many formats, one per track, for any or all of the albums in your collection.
 These can then be played in Windows Media Player or iTunes, or copied out to your MP3 player or memory stick.
 Formats supported are MP3, WAV, AIFF, FLAC, OGG and, on Windows only, WMA.
 On the Macintosh, VinylStudio can also save tracks in AAC (MP4) and Apple Lossless (ALAC) format.
 These are the file formats favoured by iTunes (although iTunes can also play MP3 files perfectly well).
 Note that you can save your tracks in any format (or multiple formats), regardless of the format you recorded to.